 Oman and Tourism

-For as long as I can remember I have dreamed of traveling to Oman, a seemingly alluring land isolated in the the far southeastern corner of the vast Arabian Peninsula.
-I had always envisioned my first experience walking along the Mutrah Corniche in Muscat, with the ever present rugged mountains looming in the background, and the fisherman in their dhows floating in the calm bay tending to their catch, as the afternoon call to prayer echoed throughout the city.
+For as long as I can remember I have dreamed of traveling to Oman, an alluring land isolated in the far southeastern corner of the vast Arabian Peninsula.
+I had always envisioned my first experience walking along the Mutrah Corniche in Muscat, with the ever-present rugged mountains looming in the background, and the fisherman in their dhows floating in the calm bay tending to their catch, as the afternoon call to prayer echoed throughout the city.

-In an effort to diversify the economy away from oil, the Government has taken a proactive approach to promoting tourism to the country, which if you have seen photos of the country’s sweeping beauty, should not be difficult.
-Oman offers some of richest cultural experiences in the region, as well as a diverse landscape ranging from a rugged mountains interior to a near tropical landscape in the far south bordering Yemen, plus 2,092 kilometers of coastline.
-The Government has actively implemented policies that protect its environment and wildlife, signaling the importance its has placed on tourism as the future engine of socio-economic development.
+To diversify the economy away from oil, the Government has taken a proactive approach to promoting tourism to the country, which if you have seen photos of the country’s sweeping beauty, should not be difficult.
+Oman offers some of the richest cultural experiences in the region, and a diverse landscape ranging from a rugged mountains interior to a near tropical landscape in the far south bordering Yemen, plus 2,092 kilometers of coastline.
+The Government has actively implemented policies that protect its environment and wildlife, signaling the importance it has placed on tourism as the future engine of socio-economic development.

 We entered Oman through the Khatam Malaha crossing with the UAE, just south of Fujairah in our rental car from Budget-a white Nissan Sunny.
-Travel by car from the border crossing to Muscat is a relatively easy, scenic three hour drive as long as you are not a timid driver.
+Travel by car from the border crossing to Muscat is a relatively easy, scenic three-hour drive as long as you are not a timid driver.
 Our experience with driving in Oman was fairly similar to that of driving in the UAE; fast, aggressive, and at times dangerous.
-Oman, like the UAE sadly has a very high traffic fatality rate so be careful when driving.
-The roads, I am happy to say, are in excellent condition, thanks to major investments by the Government, with nearly all of the country’s roads built in the past 30 years.
-An important note, when taking a rental car out of the UAE you are required to get special Omani insurance, have a car larger than an economy-size, and ensure you have paperwork stating you have permission to take the car out of the country.
-You will be asked for all of that at the border crossing, oh and it’s against the law to bring alcohol into Oman.
+Oman, like the UAE sadly has a high traffic fatality rate so be careful when driving.
+The roads, I am happy to say, are in excellent condition, thanks to major investments by the Government, with nearly all the country’s roads built in the past 30 years.
+An important note, when taking a rental car out of the UAE they require you to get special Omani insurance, have a car larger than an economy-size, and ensure you have paperwork stating you have permission to take the car out of the country.
+They will ask you for all of that at the border crossing, oh and it’s against the law to bring alcohol into Oman.

 Crowne Plaza Muscat